St Martin de Porres Velázquez was a Dominican lay brother.

 Not all the members of the monastery were happy with the admission of St Martin to the Order.
 He was mocked for being illegitimate and of African slaves descent and some called him a “mulatto dog”.

-He did not take offense at this derogatory name and at one time when the monastery was in debt, he volunteered to be sold as a slave saying, “I am only a poor mulatto, sell me.”
+He did not take offence at this derogatory name and at one time when the monastery was in debt, he volunteered to be sold as a slave saying, “I am only a poor mulatto, sell me.”

 In 1603, at the age of 24 years, Martin professed his religious vows as a Dominican lay brother.
 He continued with his deep devotion to the Blessed Sacrament.